Riley Hospital for Children

-The Riley Hospital for Children at Indiana University Health is a nationally ranked freestanding 354-bed, pediatric acute care children's hospital in Indianapolis, Indiana, United States.
+The Riley Hospital for Children at Indiana University Health is a nationally ranked freestanding 456-bed, pediatric acute care children's hospital in Indianapolis, Indiana, United States.
 It is affiliated with the Indiana University School of Medicine.
 Riley Hospital for Children is a member of the Indiana University Health system, the only children's hospital in the network.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Indiana and features an ACS verified level I pediatric trauma center.
 Its regional pediatric intensive-care unit and neonatal intensive care units serve the entire Midwest region.
 In addition, Riley has two helipads for rapid transport of emergent pediatric care.
 Riley Hospital for Children is named for James Whitcomb Riley, a writer and poet who lived in Indianapolis.

-In 1916, a group of prominent citizens from Indianapolis, who knew Riley, started the Riley Memorial Association (later called Riley Children's Foundation) to build a children's hospital in memory of Riley.
+In 1916, the Rotary Club of Indianapolis, of which Riley was a member, started the Riley Memorial Association (later called Riley Children's Foundation) to build a children's hospital in memory of him.
 The hospital opened in 1924.
 In 1950, the foundation started Camp Riley, a camp in south central Indiana for children with disabilities.

 Ranked eleventh overall out of about 250 children's hospitals throughout the U.S. by Child magazine, Riley Hospital for Children serves as Indiana's only comprehensive pediatric medical center.
 Together, they help more than 57,000 patients annually.
 If a family is not able to pay for its child's medical costs, Riley offers medical care to all Indiana children regardless.
-The hospital has 247 licensed beds, 11,105 admissions and observation cases, 162,466 outpatient visits, 15,000 emergency department visits, 2,028 full-time staff, and 235 medical staff.
+The hospital has 456 licensed beds, 11,105 admissions and observation cases, 162,466 outpatient visits, 15,000 emergency department visits, 2,028 full-time staff, and 235 medical staff.